-The FBO shall assist customers seeking to obtain of provide, with its own personnel or by contract approved by the County, Air Taxi/Charter services, subject to the requirements set forth under Section VII.E, below.
+The FBO shall provide, with its own personnel or by contract approved by the County, Air Taxi/Charter services, subject to the requirements set forth under Section VII.E, below.

 6. Additional Customer Services.

 The FBO shall provide a facility and trained employees who are capable of providing the following: